AR-js-org/arjs-plugin-threejs/README.md

 ```

 Notes:
-- The example app also starts the webcam and attaches the `<video>` into a `#viewport` container; keep your Three.js canvas layered above (z-index).
+- Start the webcam and attach the `<video>` element into your viewport with z-index below the Three.js canvas.
-- Anchors (marker Groups) are created lazily when the first pose event arrives for a marker; add content when you receive a marker event (see “Anchors and how to add content”).
+- Anchors (marker Groups) are created lazily when the first pose event arrives; add content when you receive a marker event (see below).

 ## Events handled